oroinc/platform/src/Oro/Bundle/EntityMergeBundle/Resources/doc/reference/merge-configuration.md

                         is_bool: true
                 # Mode of merge supports next values, value can be an array or single mode:
                 #   replace - replace value with selected one
-                #   merge   - merge all values into one (applicable for collections and lists)
+                #   unite   - merge all values into one (applicable for collections and lists)
                 merge_modes:
                     options:
                         serializable: true
                 # Flag for collection fields.
-This fields will support merge mode by default
+This fields will support unite mode by default
                 is_collection:
                     options:
                         is_bool: true